RAWebb/GettingCleaningDataCourseProject/codebook.md

 Extract only the measurements on the mean and standard deviation for each measurement.
 ```

 The exact list of variables which were intended to be extracted is left (intentionally?) vague.
-Compounding the issue is that authors of the original dataset were brief in their descriptions of the
-exact meanings of each variable and labels don't  always match exactly between files.
-Thirdly, some
-of variables in question are far beyond the mathematical scope of this course - in particular
-those that are measured in frequency space under a Fourier Transform.
-Nonetheless, here is my interpretation
-of the appropriate variables to extract:
+Compounding the issue is that authors of the original dataset were brief in their descriptions of the exact meanings of each variable.
+Thirdly, some of variables in question are far beyond the mathematical scope of this course - in particular those that are measured in frequency space under a Fourier Transform.
+Nonetheless, here is my interpretation of the appropriate variables to extract:

 The easiest route would be to extract all columns whose headers contain "mean" or "std".
-While I wouldn't
-mark anyone off for doing this, I don't believe this is quite what is being asked for.
+While I wouldn't mark anyone off for doing this, I don't believe this is quite what is being asked for.

 * There is no ambiguity in the standard deviation variables.
-All columns which contain "std" in the header
-are actual statistical measurements of the standard deviation of the quantity in question.
+All columns which contain "std" in the header are actual statistical measurements of the standard deviation of the quantity in question.

-*  Similarly all those that contain ".mean" are clearly averages of actual measurements.
+*  Similarly all those that contain ".mean" are averages of actual measurements.
 Those in the "f" frequency domain are still amplitude signals.
 NOTE: "-", "(" and ")"  from features.txt  file has been replaced with "." in dataframe column headers.

 * ambiguous case 1:  Measured angles which contain:  tBodyAccMean, tBodyAccJerkMean, gravityMean or tBodyGyroMean.
 Each of these variables is associated with an "Angle", measuring the angular separation between 2 vectors.
 The fact that these vectors are derived from averages of other quantities, does not make these measurements a mean of anything.
 There is no averaging involved in calculating these values.
 Once the vectors have been calculated, these actual measure of angle are fixed and there is no averaging to derive these quantities.
 Thus, I opt to exclude these variables in the extracted dataset.

 * ambiguous case 2:  Columns which contain ".meanfreq()"  in the header.